 Looking for an easy chicken roulade with sauce included in the recipe?
-This chicken roulade with sauce is made with few ingredients but is a guaranteed show stopper.
-The chicken roulade is stuffed with a Mediterranean style tapenade made from sundried tomatoes, olives, and kale.
+This chicken roulade with sauce is the best way to turn a boring chicken breast into a show stopper.
+This chicken roulade is stuffed with a Mediterranean style tapenade made from sundried tomatoes, olives, and kale.

-This fancy chicken roulade with sauce is impressive yet deceptively simple.
-Learn how to make chicken roulade from scratch with this step-by-step guide.
+I know this fancy looking chicken roulade with sauce looks hard but it’s actually deceptively simple.
+Learn how to make fine dining style chicken roulade from scratch with this step-by-step guide.
 Some other topics we’ll cover in this post are:

 Stick around, kick up your feet and prepare to blow your loved ones away with this 20 minute chicken roulade with sauce recipe.
-Not sure what a chicken roulade it?
-The next section will walk you through the basics.
+We’ll kick off this post with the important stuff: The Roulade Technique.

-This chicken roulade recipe includes a step by step guide to help you roulade almost any kind of meat.
+The best chicken roulade recipe is one that’s easy.
+This stuffed chicken roulade includes a step by step guide to help you roulade almost any kind of meat.
 There are 4 main steps when it comes to making chicken roulade with sauce:

 - Butterfly chicken breast